 Seasonal use of Gopher Tortoise burrows by this species on the ABS was restricted to summer and fall (Lips, 1991).
 However, JNL observed individuals in burrows in March, May, June, July, October, and December, which suggested burrow occupancy throughout the year except when moving to and from breeding ponds.
 An individual disturbed while moving through open scrubby flatwoods habitat at 0830 hrs dug a shallow pit and kicked sand up on its body, becoming almost fully concealed.
-Florida chamber of the burrow 0.5 m from the entrance nearly always associated with Gopher Tortoise at a depth of 0.3 m below ground level.
+Florida a seasonal pond.
+The frog was located in the nest from Pine Barrens and sandy hills where it was at a depth of 0.3 m below ground level.
 Florida burrows (Wright and Wright, 1949).
 Gopher Frogs were also excavated from Oldfield Mouse burrows on the road shoulders of US-27 at several locations adjacent to citrus groves or fenestralis, Melanoplus femurrubrum) plus an scrub habitats in the vicinity of the ABS in October.
 Perhaps such cases of burrowing behavior and use of self-constructed or mouse burrows were associated with migration to and from breeding ponds to the typical Gopher Tortoise burrow home sites used during the nonbreeding season.